<?xml version="1.0" encoding="utf-8" ?>

 <p><span><span><strong><span><span>MEASURES WHICH SHOULD BE TAKEN</span></span></strong></span></span></p>

-<p><span><span><span><span>All businesses must check whether they maintain any accounts or otherwise have any kind of relationship with the entity referred to above or to any other natural or legal person, entity or body designated under the legislation referred to above and </span></span><span><span>must treat any funds, other assets or economic resources</span></span></span></span></p>
+<p><span><span><span><span>All businesses must check whether they maintain any accounts or otherwise have any kind of relationship with the individual referred to above or to any other natural or legal person, entity or body designated under the legislation referred to above and </span></span><span><span>must treat any funds, other assets or economic resources</span></span></span></span></p>

 <ul>